seebigs/bundl-jasmine-node/README.md

 INFO - show the outcome of each test as it runs (default)

-### --env=browser
+### --browser

+*opens in your default OS browser*

-*browser - compile tests into a standalone JS file and open them in your default browser*
+Compile tests into a standalone JS file and open an html page that runs your tests and outputs to DOM and/or window.console

-This URL can also be opened by any browser on your machine
+This URL can be opened by any browser on your machine for testing in any browser

 ## Library Options